michaelokoroike/Python/Languages/Tableau/Coursera_Introduction_To_Tableau/Module_3/Notes.md

 - _Most interesting thing I learned is how similar Tableau feels to SQL!
 It got a little confusing with deciphering when joins are good vs unions vs relationships as I followed along with the videos, but I want to continue to learn!_

 Reading - Course Recap
+- See home folder

+Reading - Want to Become a Business Intelligence Analyst?
+-